By Marty Reyes

 Traditional vaccine production often includes an equally traditional vessel for end products: multi-dose glass vials, which have served as the standard for many drugs for decades.
-But the use of glass vials creates a number of challenges for manufacturers and providers alike ― a shortage of glass in some countries, coupled with the potential for contamination in both the manufacturing process and the drug’s administration, make the use of these vials an increasingly outmoded practice.
-Other factors, such as the potential for human error in administering the correct dose, can make single-dose vessels a more attractive option for pharmaceutical companies.
-This has led to recognition among regulators that advanced aseptic processing techniques like blow/fill/seal (BFS) offer greater safety and customization for drug product manufacturing.
+However, the use of glass vials creates a number of challenges for manufacturers and providers alike, which has led to recognition among regulators that advanced aseptic processing techniques, like blow/fill/seal (BFS), offer greater safety and customization for drug product manufacturing.

 Multicomponent filling and sterilizing systems represent unique advantages for vaccine production.
 Discover how these systems can be adapted for vaccine production without incurring any product degradation, and their widespread implementation can be achieved through adaptive strategies centered on experience, scientific principles, and long-term, global strategies.